Skip to main content

 Applying the destruction

-If you are satisfied with the changes shown in the plan action, you can proceed to destroy the S3 bucket.
+If you are satisfied with the changes shown in the plan action, you can proceed to destroy the resources.

-Approve and merge the pull request to trigger the apply action, permanently deleting the resource from your AWS account.
+Approve and merge the pull/merge request to trigger the apply action, permanently deleting the resources from your cloud environment.

 Congratulations!
-You have successfully destroyed an AWS resource using Gruntwork Pipelines and GitOps workflows.
-To verify the resource has been destroyed, check your AWS management console.
+You have successfully destroyed cloud resources using Gruntwork Pipelines and GitOps workflows.